SymfonyCasts/doctrine-queries/sfcasts/filters.md

 a minute.

 Now, I don't *normally* add `%s` to my queries... because that can allow SQL injection attacks.
-In this case, it's okay, but only because we're going to *entirely* supply this value *ourselves*.
-This value should *never* come from the user.
+In this case, it's okay, but only because the `getParameter()` method is designed to escape the value *for* us.
+In every other situation, avoid this.

 If we head over and try it now... we get a giant error!
 Yay!